Environmental, social, and governance: ESG rating agencies

 In this highly concentrated ecosystem, small groups of big index providers, like MSCI, play a pivotal role in setting the standards for what is generally accepted as sustainable finance.

 As for categorizing ESG rating agencies by purpose, it is crucial to distinguish between two private ESG rating clusters.
 First, the ESG risk rating agencies (eg : MSCI, Sustainalytics, S&P, FTSE Russell), they are meant to measure how exposed a company is towards ESG risks -meaning the negative externalities affect the company- more than concrete action on the three factors.
 Secondly, the ESG effectiveness rating agencies (eg : Refinitiv, Moody s, ECPI, Sensefolio, Inrate) which measures ESG factors commitment, integration and results and therefore outward effect on society.

 This classification is helpful for understanding the confusion around ESG ratings inefficiency in facing the big challenges ahead on the three factors.
-Indeed, a company with a higher score doesn’t necessarily mean that it has strong environmental, social and governance effect on the world, but rather a low exposure to ESG risks.
+Indeed, a company with a higher score doesn't necessarily mean that it has strong environmental, social and governance effect on the world, but rather a low exposure to ESG risks.

 Asset managers and other financial institutions increasingly rely on ESG rating agencies to assess, measure and compare companies' ESG performance.
 More recently, publications like Newsweek have used ESG data provided by market research companies like Statista to rate the most responsible organizations in a country.

 Data providers such as ESG Analytics have applied artificial intelligence to rate companies and their commitment to ESG.
 Each rating agency uses its own set of metrics to measure the level of ESG compliance and there is, at present, no industry-wide set of common standards.

-In Latin America, it is the Latin American Quality Institute with headquarters in Panama and operations in 19 countries that leads the movement with more than 10,000 certifications issued.